constancemaurer/constancemaurer/README.md

 * you can also find me at https://gitlab.com/cmaurer2111

-* maintainer of this reduced version of the quantipy3 package that runs on python >3.9 and only does the basic weighting: [qudo-quantipy](https://pypi.org/project/qudo-quantipy/0.0.1/)
+* maintainer of this reduced version of the quantipy3 package that runs on python >3.9 and only does the RIM/RAKE weighting: [qudo-quantipy](https://pypi.org/project/qudo-quantipy/0.0.1/)